-- (i) No contraventions of the auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012; and - (ii) No contraventions of any applicable code of professional conduct.
+- i.
+The auditor's independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii.
+Any applicable code of professional conduct in relation to the audit.

-S S Wallace Partner
+S S Wallace

+Partner